AlexisMolinaMR/MedImageGAN/README.md

 MS-GMSD works on a similar version as SSIM, but it also accounts for different scales for computing luminance and incorporates chromatic distorsion support.

-#### Mean Deviation Similarity Index (MSDI)
+#### Mean Deviation Similarity Index (MDSI)

-MSDI computes the joint similarity map of two chromatic channels through standard deviation pooling, which serves as an estimate of color changes.
+MDSI computes the joint similarity map of two chromatic channels through standard deviation pooling, which serves as an estimate of color changes.

 #### Haar Perceptural Similarity Index (HaarPSI)